-The Audit Committee has a policy that requires a former key audit partner to observe a coolingoff period of at least two years before being appointed as a member of the Audit Committee.
+The Audit Committee has a policy that requires a former key audit partner to observe a cooling-off period of at least two years before being appointed as a member of the Audit Committee.

 Application : Applied

-Explanation on : application of the practice The Board has on 23 November 2017 reviewed and approved the Terms of Reference of the Audit and Risk Management Committee ("ARMC") which sets out the composition of the members of the ARMC.
+Explanation on application of the practice : The composition of the Audit and Risk Management Committee ("ARMC") is set out in its Terms of Reference.
 The Board has approved that a former key audit partner of the external auditors shall only be appointed a member of the ARMC after he has relinquished his position as a key audit partner of the Company or Group for at least two (2) years.

-The Terms of Reference of the ARMC is accessible at www.landmarks.com.my .
+The Terms of Reference of the ARMC is accessible at www.landmarks.com.my.

-Explanation for : departure
+Explanation for departure :

-Large companies are requi to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :